TerraMod/TerraMod/README.md

   * a management and settings page integrated into the menus
   * a main dashboard integrated into the menus
   * a tile on the main landing page
-  * the ability to route any url to any method
+  * control over http routing
   * sensor callbacks defined by regular expressions
-  * scheduled tasks via cron
+  * scheduled tasks

 The applcation framework is extensible to encourage hobbyists to integrate their projects.
 A standard set of documented hardware modules and applications is within the goal of the project as well.

 Current State
 -------------

-During early development TerraMod is going through rapid prototying.
-The third and final iteration of the framework is currently in development and is going to incorperate the following improvements:
+Early implementations of TerraMod were effective but mostly proof of concepts.
+The third and final implementation the framework has been started and will focus on the following improvements:

+* Formalize frontend framework
+* Hardware behaviors and locations defined in app
+* App installation and upgrading via git
 * Automated gem installation on app installation
-   * Framework provided job support via cron
+* Framework provided job support
-   * Apache deployment
-   * User accounts and permissions
+* Authentication, users, and permissions
-   * App upgrading process
-   * Formalize Nexus RPC API, add security, move into framework
+* Formalize Nexus API, authenticate, move into framework
-   * Finish Nexus setup features

 Once the framework is no longer changing in large ways focus will shift to the development of hardware components and applications.
+Lead dev is on hiatus with other projects and work, progress is expected to resume summer 2016.

 Goals
 -----

 ### Nexus modules ###
 - [x] Motion sensor
 - [x] Entrance sensor
 - [ ] IR beam
 - [ ] Light sensor
 - [ ] Thermometer
-  - [ ] Webcam / Mic
+- [ ] Webcam
 - [ ] Speakers
-  - [ ] Outlet
+- [ ] Outlet with control and metrics
 - [ ] Electric strike
 - [ ] Blinds control
 - [ ] Wall control panel
 - [ ] Appliance interfacing
 - [ ] Thermostat
+- [ ] Fire alarm
+- [ ] Audio inputs

 ### Applications ###

 - [ ] Intelligent LIFX control ([GreenLights](https://github.com/Jkolber/greenlights) in development)
 - [ ] Audio Routing
-  - [ ] Natural Langauge Processing

 Nexus
 -----